rshernan/MVC-pattern-pill/README.md

 ## Thansk 🎁

-- Thanks to our classmates for the support and the funny moment while developing.
+- Thanks to our classmates for the support and the funny moments while developing.

 ---